inpsyde/filter/README.md

 ## Other Notes

-### Crafted by Inpsyde

-The team at [Inpsyde](https://www.inpsyde.com) is engineering the Web since 2006.

 ### Bugs, technical hints or contribute

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/Inpsyde-Filter).

 ### License

-Good news, this plugin is free for everyone!
-Since it's released under the [GPLv2+](https://github.com/inpsyde/Inpsyde-Filter/blob/master/LICENSE), you can use it free of charge on your personal or commercial blog.
+This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+See [LICENSE](./LICENSE) for complete license.

 ### Changelog